rdwatters/wattersio/content/singles/about.md

 ## Site Content

 I am building this site to share what I've learned over the last 8 years as writer, editor, and web professional.
-The [Articles][] section focuses on content marketing, content strategy, and web publishing best practices.
-[Tutorials][] are geared towards front-end developers, particularly those interested in leveraging a [static site generator][] for blazing performance, negligible hosting costs, and flexible markup that addresses the continually changing SEO landscape.
+All [posts][] will focus on content marketing, content strategy, and web publishing best practices.
+Tutorials published in posts will be geared towards front-end developers, particularly those interested in leveraging a [static site generator][] for blazing performance, negligible hosting costs, and flexible markup that addresses the continually changing SEO landscape.

 All content is written in [GitHub Flavored][] [markdown](https://daringfireball.net/projects/markdown/), version controlled with git, and hosted on [GitHub][].
 I make an effort to observe the latest [commonmark spec][] whenever possible.
 The aim of plain text--based content is to remain CMS independent and technology agnostic so as to be easily ported to any [static site generator][] with built-in support for `.md` files with embedded `yaml` front matter.
 This allows me to single source content that can be easily distributed across multiple channels.